mgrybyk/uasword/README.md

 ## Adjust servers list

 See `list.json` file.
 Add/remove servers there.
 The second array item is a number of max concurrent connections per site.
 The more urls you have the lower value should be used.

-You might have experience performance issues with slow hardware/networks.
-In such a case remove some urls from the json file, lower down number from 100 to 50 or 10.
+Please start with very low values.
+Concurrent connections will adopt based on the error rate.

+To use your own list while keeping the list.json unchanged set env variable pointing to your own list `URL_LIST=./list.json`